cfpb/design-system/docs/pages/story-page.md

   When not to use

-  * You want to create a landing page directing people to different content sources
+  * The desire is to introduce readers to a topic and direct them to specific content that will meet their needs; use the sublanding or browse pages instead.

-  * The content is text-heavy, such as an article or blog post
+  * The content is text-heavy, such as an article or blog post: use the article page instead.

-  *

-  * Difference from ask or blog pages
+guidelines: >
+  ### Content guidelines

+  H1:

+  * 41 characters max (one-line heading)

+  * 82 characters max (two-line heading)

+  H2:

+  * Headings should form the narrative backbone of the page - when read together, they should tell a story.
 ---